-I’m an assistant professor at University College London’s School of Management and a fellow of the Institute for Data-driven Design.
+I’m an assistant professor at University College London’s School of Management, in the Strategy and Entrepreneurship group.
 I received a PhD in Organizational Behaviour from Harvard University in 2013.

 I write a weekly newsletter on uncertainty in daily and organizational life, and have recently been featured in Bloomberg BusinessWeek, Engadget, The Investor’s Field Guide, BBC Food Chain, and the BBC Food Programme.

 With collaborators, I’ve also developed a set of coronavirus response guides for the F&B industry and a business model reimagination tool for small businesses facing uncertainty, and am working on a coronavirus misinformation detection tool.

 I study innovation and adaptability in the context of uncertainty.
 My research focuses on processes for hiring, goal-setting, and motivation at the team level, and offers specific strategic and tactical recommendations across industries for leaders designing and managing innovative and adaptable teams and organizations.

 My first book—The Uncertainty Mindset: Innovation Insights from the Frontiers of Food—has just been published by Columbia University Press.
 In the book, I draw on extensive ethnographic research at some of the world’s best culinary R&D teams to explain how organizations can design themselves to be more innovative and adaptable to uncertainty.

 “Vaughn Tan spent long periods observing of some of the world’s most famous chefs at work in their prize-winning restaurants and tells his readers what they do and how they do it.
 A real contribution to our understanding of how experts combine artistic creation and business success.” — Howard S. Becker; author of Art Worlds.